xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_int.md

   of any JUnit suite so I added it to the Core System Level Tests.
 Also fixed the the tests inside to use valid models and check results properly.

+6.7  Update some test cases in `CombineSplitReferentialsTestGenerics.java`
+6.7.1  Work was done in [2.3] that allows BridgePoint to combine multiple referential attributes that do not share the same base attribute but do have identical types.
+The JUnit was not updated at the time of promotion to reflect the new functionality.
+6.7.2  Updated the assert in `testReferentialAttributesWithDiffBaseTypes()` to expect combination of two integer referentials to be allowed.
+6.7.3  Updated the checks in `testTwoReferentialAttributesSameBaseTypesOneDifferent()` for the new referential combination logic.

+6.8  While working in the Core2 Suite I noticed that one of the test classes was commented out:
+  `PolymorphicEventAssignmentTestGenerics`.
+I uncommented the test class and ran the test suite locally and the tests passed.
+Therefore, I'm leaving the change in place to now run the tests.

 ### 7. Unit Test